kim5432109/my-first-map3/README.md

 To build this app, I used the following tools:

-1. [Google My Maps](https://www.google.com/maps/d/u/0/), To get the coordinated of my city so the map is centered on Oakland and the places on the map I chose for clear visual and easy access
+1. [Google Maps](https://www.google.com/maps), To get the coordinates of my city so the map is centered on Oakland and the places on the map I chose for clear visual and easy access

 2. [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides) I used Mapbox
 3. [Visual Studio Code](https://code.visualstudio.com/download) free IDE, with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) and [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extensions.